c-d-a/io_export_qmap/README.md

 ## Mesh Options
 The map format requires each brush to be convex.
 There are many ways to represent a mesh with brushes, each with their pros and cons.
-(if you can't see the animation below, try a different web browser)
+(if you can't see the animation below, [open](https://user-images.githubusercontent.com/55441216/187100469-4b5e427d-c0ab-420b-aa68-8abb5e55ddb0.gif) it in another tab or try a different web browser)
 ![mesh](https://user-images.githubusercontent.com/55441216/187100469-4b5e427d-c0ab-420b-aa68-8abb5e55ddb0.gif)

-Mesh export mode can be selected on export, but for complex scenes you can also override it on a per-object basis:
+For complex scenes, you can override mesh export mode on a per-object basis:
 ![override](https://user-images.githubusercontent.com/55441216/211972711-d9cb4629-8ee1-41fa-8a00-831bee7d14ff.png)